williamphk/LeetCode-JS/README.md

 ### 9. Valid Palindrome

-- Two-pointer technique, check the characters in both end of the string.
+- Two-pointer technique, check elements in both end of the array.